-Specialist General Medical Council (GMC) Solicitors
+Specialist General Medical Council (GMC) Solicitors in Manchester and london

 Being asked to defend yourself and your actions at the General Medical Council can be a stressful situation.
 Our GMC solicitors can offer a dedicated and personalised service for those facing General Medical Council proceedings and/or prosecution.

 Defending yourself is a risky strategy, with your judgement being clouded by your perceived persecution.
 We work closely with expert counsel, ensuring you have access to the best advocate possible.

 At such a difficult time, our expert team can offer support and expertise such as:

 - Analysing the strength of your case and advising in a clear manner;

 - Ensuring specialist counsel for any hearing at the Medical Tribunal Service.

 Contact our GMC Solicitors

 If you are facing proceedings before the General Medical Council and would like assistant, please complete our online contact form here or send an email to us at [email protected] and one of our solicitors shall call you back.
 Alternatively, please call our GMC solicitors on 0330 127 8888 for a no obligation discussion.

 Doctors are required to adhere to Good Medical Practice published by the General Medical Council.
 Failure to do so may lead to a GMC fitness to practise investigation and a Medical Practitioners Tribunal Service Fitness to Practise Panel hearing, which can result in conditions on your General Medical Council registration, a suspension of your registration or erasure from the medical register, all of which can have devastating consequences for your career.